Arc4d3-G/Metronome/README.md

 ## How To Run

 - Clone the repository and cd into the `metronome` directory
-- Run `npm install` in the terminal to install the [Materialize CSS Framework](https://materializecss.com/) dependency
 - Use a local server and browser to open the index.html or, if using VSCode, use the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)